 Again, make a list on this topic, which will help you identify roles to focus on or avoid.

 Hopefully these four exercises have left you with a detailed set of notes around your strengths, weaknesses, personality, interests and beliefs.

 Now you can begin to explore some careers that you feel may be suited to you based on this information you’ve gathered.

 Now that you’ve completed your self-assessment, it’s time to start some research.

 Many teenagers don’t know what they want to do with their life, but let’s face it, who really does at that age?

 With so many possibilities out there to consider, on top of revising for exams, completing coursework and (still) sorting out what you do and don’t enjoy, it’s no wonder teenagers just don’t have a clue.

 To help you investigate the thousands of career options available even further, we recommend using your notes in conjunction with a career exploration website.
-These include: